 to ever draw under this allocation if it is accepted.
 For a PD,

-it is the power value that the PD mirrors back to the remote
+it is the power value that the PD echoes back to the remote

 system.
 This is the PSE allocated power value that was used by

 the PD to compute the power that it has currently requested from